Tromøy Municipality: Churches

+Geography

+The municipality encompassed all of the island of Tromøya as well as many smaller surrounding islands such as Merdø, Gjesøya, Skilsøy, and Tromlingene.
+The highest point in the municipality was the 95.8 m tall mountain Vardåsen, just west of the village of Færvik.
+Moland Municipality was located to the north, the Skagerrak was located to the east and south, Hisøy Municipality was located to the southwest, and Arendal Municipality was located to the west.

 Government

-While it existed, this municipality was responsible for the primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+While it existed, Tromøy Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Nedenes District Court and the Agder Court of Appeal.